 I was also disappointed to see that the carrier omitted dedicated air vents, which would have made it far more comfortable to sleep, too.

 There were three lavatories, a decent 10:1 (passenger-to-bathroom) ratio.
 However, two of the three were kept locked at all times — to prevent economy passengers from using them, according to a flight attendant I asked.
 Most passengers seemed to queue for the one forward lav, but I quickly learned to ask the crew to unlock one of the two behind my seat.

 I was impressed with the cabin overall, though, especially when it came to privacy.

 Waiting at my seat was a robust amenity kit stocked with the usual essentials along with some less-common items, like a hairbrush and shoehorn.

 There was also a medium-size pillow and a sealed comforter at my seat.

-EgyptAir also provided noise-canceling headphones, and I was optimistic after seeing the high-end-looking case.
+EgyptAir also provided noise-cancelling headphones, and I was optimistic after seeing the high-end-looking case.

 The headphones themselves felt especially cheap, though.
 The sound quality was poor, and they weren’t very effective at blocking out noise.

 I was excited to see a brand-new 18-inch high-definition display, which, potentially, EgyptAir could have loaded up with dozens of Hollywood new releases.